2015–16 UTEP Miners women's basketball team

 The 2015–16 UTEP Miners women's basketball team represented the University of Texas at El Paso during the 2015–16 NCAA Division I women's basketball season.

-The Lady Miners, led by fifteenth year head coach Keitha Adams, played their home games at Don Haskins Center and were members of Conference USA.
+The Lady Miners, led by fifteenth-year head coach Keitha Adams, played their home games at Don Haskins Center and were members of Conference USA.
 They finished the season 29–5, 16–2 in C-USA play to win the C-USA regular season title.

 They advanced to the semifinals of the C-USA women's tournament, where they lost to Old Dominion.
-They received an automatic to the Women's National Invitation Tournament, where they defeated Abilene Christian, Arkansas State and TCU in the first, second and third rounds before falling to Oregon in the quarterfinals.
+They received an automatic bid to the Women's National Invitation Tournament, where they defeated Abilene Christian, Arkansas State and TCU in the first, second and third rounds respectively, before falling to Oregon in the quarterfinals.